pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 The <code> getWallpapers </code> function accepts one parameter (<code> after</code> as string) .
 The second part is its ```: Observable<WallpaperListing> ```.
 It denotes what type of variable is expected to be returned when the function <code>return</code>s.
 In it, we use Angular 2's http library to get a response from [https//www.reddit.com/r/wallpapers.json?raw_json=1](https//www.reddit.com/r/wallpapers.json?raw_json=1) and map it through the <code>mapWallpapers</code> function.

 <code> mapWallpapers </code> gets the response data.
-Let's have a look at it [here](//www.reddit.com/r/wallpapers.json?raw_json=1).
+You can look at the data  [here](//www.reddit.com/r/wallpapers.json?raw_json=1).
 It might seem like a lot of information, but we only need a small chunk of it.
 We can notice that the post items are contained in the <code>children</code> attribute, which is an array.
 Let's  iterate through them!

 We also need to visualize only posts that are images, so while iterating, we'll be chosing only posts who have their <code>post_hint</code> attribute set to <code> "image" </code>.
 Here is how the code looks like:

 ```ts